 Note

-Download the template and parameter files
+Download the template file and the parameter file for alerting rules.

 Parameter Value azureMonitorWorkspace